House of the Dragon theory predicts main character has died off screen

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-But fans are now convinced that Laenor might, in fact, be dead after all, and that writers are holding back this revelation for a future episode.
-This theory was inspired b a line early into the second season’s third episode, in which Rhaeyra and Mysaria (Sonoya Mizuno) hear Laenor’s dragon Seasmoke, flying around making aggrieved noises.
+This theory was inspired by a line early into the second season’s third episode, in which Rhaenyra and Mysaria (Sonoya Mizuno) hear Laenor’s dragon Seasmoke, flying around making aggrieved noises.

 When Mysaria asks: “Are they always like this?”, Rhaenyra responds: “Seasmoke – my late Lord husband’s dragon.
 He’s grown restless of late.
 We can’t know why.”